In this article, we'll go over what hyperlinks are and why they matter.

 As you can see in the three pillars, everything on the Web revolves around documents and how to access them.
 The Web's original purpose was to provide an easy way to reach, read, and navigate through text documents.
 Since then, the Web has evolved to provide access to images, videos, and binary data, but these improvements have hardly changed the three pillars.

-By default blue and underlined, links stand out from the surrounding text.
+Links stand out from the surrounding text by being underlined and in blue text.
 Tap or click a link to activate it, or if you use a keyboard, press Tab until the link is in focus and hit Enter or Spacebar.

 Links are the breakthrough that made the Web so useful and successful.
 In the rest of this article, we discuss the various types of links and their importance to modern Web design.